CCALI/a2jdat/README.md

 `npm install pm2 -g`

 ##### Note to Windows users:
 Older versions of this project used iisnode (https://github.com/tjanczuk/iisnode) iisnode is no longer supported.
-For migration instructions go here: https://www.a2jauthor.org/content/migrate-pm2-iis
+For migration instructions go here: https://www.a2jauthor.org/content/migrate-pm2-iis.
+To make pm2 independent of logouts follow the instructions here to install `pm2-windows-service`.

 7.)
 Download the latest DAT from repo through git or from https://github.com/CCALI/A2JDAT/releases into your webroot or preferred directory on your web server.